 *That video is helpful up until around 3:15; If I were you, I wouldn’t continue watching it past that.

 I have a big update to tell you about.
-I have no way of knowing how you would have responded to this news but I hope, more than anything, that you could have found a place of confidence in your heart to be excited with/for us.
+I have no way of knowing how you would have responded to this news, but I hope (more than anything) that you could have found a place of confidence in your heart to be excited with and for us.

 Around two years ago, I was in Wimberley and getting lonely and homesick.
 While Daddy was staying at his place in Georgetown one weekend, I asked him to drive down there.
 I did not know what he would do when he got there.
 I thought I could maybe have him volunteer if it was an overwhelmingly busy day or ask him to just sit and be present with me while I waded through the tiring day-to-day routines of disaster response.
 But I really wanted to see him.
 Being the loving daddy that he is, he did not hesitate to take the time to be there for me.
 “If [Oie] asked him to.”